Chinese state media cheer Xi-Trump meeting, say confrontation not inevitable | Latest News & Updates at Daily News & Analysis

 "But that Beijing and Washington have so far managed to do well in preventing conflicts shows confrontation is not inevitable."

-There was, however, no mention in the commentaries of the U.S. missile strike on a Syrian government airbase, which overshadowed the summit.
+The Chinese commentaries, however, made no mention of the U.S. missile strike on a Syrian government air base, which overshadowed the summit.

 "There are great differences between the Syria situation and the Korean peninsula situation," Wang said, noting North Korea's conventional military capability to strike back at South Korea in the event of U.S. military action.